 Associate Clinical Professor of Urology.
 Dr. Dunn earned his medical degree from Keck School of Medicine of USC.
 He subsequently completed his Urology Residency at LAC + USC Medical Center and fellowship training in Endourology and Laparoscopic Surgery at Washington University/Barnes Jewish Hospital.
 He has an expertise in minimally invasive surgery, specifically endoscopic management of all types of urinary diversions and complex kidney stones as well as laser management of BPH.
 More >

-Associate Professor of UCLA Urology, Director of Urology and Chair of Perioperative Services Department at Martin Luther King, Jr. Community Hospital (MLKCH) and UCLA Urology Director of Justice, Equity, Diversity and Inclusion.
+Associate Clinical Professor of UCLA Urology, Director of Urology and Chair of Perioperative Services Department at Martin Luther King, Jr. Community Hospital (MLKCH) and UCLA Urology Director of Justice, Equity, Diversity and Inclusion.
 Dr. Frencher received his MD from Albert Einstein College of Medicine and concurrently his MPH as a Macys Scholar from Columbia University's Mailman School for Public Health, his residency in General Surgery and Urology from Yale-New Haven Hospital and completed a Robert Wood Johnson Foundation Clinical Scholars Program at the University of California Los Angeles.
 He will focus on men's health, outcomes and community-partnered research, as well as leading the urology effort at MLKCH.

 Associate Clinical Professor of Urology.
 Dr. Gollapudi received his MD from the David Geffen School of Medicine at UCLA.
 He subsequently completed his residency in Urology at UCLA and went on to complete a fellowship in Minimally Invasive Urology at Cedars-Sinai Medical Center.
 His clinical interests include urologic oncology, kidney stones, and minimally invasive surgery for benign and malignant diseases.
 Dr. Gollapudi has a strong interest in medical student and resident education.